-The clearinghouse sends Endangered Missing Child alerts to participating trucking companies within a local or regional area designated by law enforcement.
+The clearinghouse sends Endangered Missing Child Alerts to participating trucking companies within a local or regional area designated by law enforcement.
 The companies post the information - sent by fax and email - in their drivers' lounges and dispatch offices, and they include the alerts in dispatches to their drivers.

-In 2021, the clearinghouse issued five Endangered Missing Child alerts involving five children.
-All five were recovered safe.
+In 2022, the clearinghouse issued four Endangered Missing Child Alerts involving five children.
+All five children were recovered safe.